rapidsai/deployment/source/cloud/azure/azureml.md

 After creating the job, go to [the "Experiments" page](https://ml.azure.com/experiments) to view logs, metrics, and outputs.

-Next, try performing a sweep over a set of hyperparameters.
+Next, perform a sweep over a set of hyperparameters.
+This will take (insert time?)

 ```python
 from azure.ai.ml.sweep import Choice, Uniform